-East Cambridgeshire District Council has secured funding from health partners for a Heat and Health project.
+East Cambridgeshire District Council secured funding from health partners for a Heat and Health project.

 We will work with communities to create support networks for residents who experience difficulties and associated health problems as a result of not being able to heat their homes fully.
-More information about this project will be announced soon.
+Visit the Warm Hubs page for more details.

 Household Support Fund

 The Cambridgeshire Household Support Fund has been created to help people experiencing immediate financial hardship to pay for food and household energy bills.
 Help is available for pensioners and other people on eligible benefits who are struggling with food and energy costs.